xamarin/xamarin-forms-samples/ClassHierarchy/README.md

 The solution contains four projects: the iOS, Android, and Windows Phone projects are small and standard Xamarin.Forms stub applications.
 All the common application code is in the ClassHierarchy portable class library.

-**An issue exist as of 5/8/14 and Build 1.0.6560: the default XAML namespace will soon undergo a change. **

 Author
 ------